html2rss/html2rss/README.md

 # Html2rss

-Requests and convert an HTML document to an RSS feed via a config object.
+Request and convert an HTML document to an RSS feed via a config object.
 The config contains the URL to scrape and the selectors needed to extract the required information.
 This gem provides some extractors (e.g. extract the information from an HTML attribute).

 Please always check the website's Terms of Service before if its allowed to